scopeusc/scope-s20/lesson-2/README.md

 ...

 function createAddWindow() {
-    let addWindow = new BrowserWindow({width: 400, height: 300, resizable: false})
+    addWindow = new BrowserWindow({width: 400, height: 300, resizable: false})
 }

 ```

 This will bring up a blank page, just like we wanted.
+Make sure you have defined `addWindow` outside of functions, where `mainWindow` is.
 Now, we want to create another html page to load into addWindow.
 So, create a new file called `addWindow.html`.
 What we want is to have a title/heading of Add Item, and a form where you can submit an item.
 Take some time and do this on your own (if you're not familiar with HTML, consult W3 Schools or a neighbor to try and do this!)

 ```
 <!DOCTYPE html>